 Cloakroom / Luggage

 The cloakroom is located in the Registration area and open during congress hours.
 Please be sure to collect all personal belongings at the end of each day.
-Add info on where to pick up left items (administration office/ security)

 A list of CME accreditation points granted by various national urological societies and the European Board of Urology will be available in the programme book and on this website.